Jayl01/Ybor-Archival-DB/README.md

 # Ybor-Archival-DB
-A database management application for the Ybor Historical Society
+A database management application for the Ybor Historical Society created using Angular with Typescript.